 Alternative Dispute Resolution

-Some cases will and should be tried.
+Facilitative Mediations: Some matters should be tried and will.
 In reality, however, those situations are rare.
 Statistically, nearly 95 percent of all cases filed settle at some point in the litigation process.
-Plunkett Cooney views ADR as an important consideration in the risk analysis process.
-If, when and how ADR can be used in that process are questions the firm’s ADR attorneys can help answer.

 View Team Members